 Objective: To begin to explore and ask questions about snowflakes.

-If it’s snowing, bring the children outside with black felt squares and magnifying lenses to catch and observe snowflakes.
+If it’s snowing, provide children with black felt squares and magnifying lenses to catch and observe snowflakes.
 If not, put out several snowflake photographs, and ask children what they notice about them.
 After they mention some similarities and differences, ask them to sort them.

-Materials: outdoor version: squares of black felt or dark fabric, chilled in freezer or outdoors; magnifying lenses; indoor version: Snowflake Photo Set.
+Materials: squares of black felt or dark fabric, chilled in freezer or outdoors; magnifying lenses; optional: Snowflake Photo Set: photos of various snow crystal categories

 SNOW CRYSTAL CATEGORIES